tersesystems/echopraxia/README.md

 ### Why Conditions?

 Conditions address the challenge of "whether-to-log", which concerns with dynamically adjusting the degree of logging in response to the runtime requirements.
-Structured logging enables queries, and conditions do the querying.
+A statement is only logged if it passes the condition associated with it.

-This makes targeted logging far more powerful because the arguments in a structured logging statement can be queried directly:
+Conditions can leverage the data exposed by structured logging.
+For example, here's a debug statement that only logs if the remote address is localhost:

 ```java
 Condition isLocalhost = (level, ctx) -> ctx